Carpso/CarpsoApp/README.md

         *   **For Development:**
             *   Add `http://localhost:PORT/*` (e.g., `http://localhost:9002/*`).
 Ensure `PORT` matches your development port.
             *   **IMPORTANT FOR IDX/CLOUDTOP:** If you are developing in an environment like Google IDX or a cloud-based IDE and see a `RefererNotAllowedMapError` with a specific URL (like `https://*.cloudworkstations.dev/*` or `https://*.google.com/*`), you **MUST** add that specific URL pattern to the allowed referrers.
 For example, if the error mentions `https://6000-idx-studio-12345.cluster-abcdef.cloudworkstations.dev`, you should add `https://*.cloudworkstations.dev/*` or the more specific `https://6000-idx-studio-*.cluster-*.cloudworkstations.dev/*`.
             *   **The error message `RefererNotAllowedMapError` usually tells you the exact URL that needs to be authorized.
-For instance, if it says "Your site URL to be authorized: https://6000-idx-studio-1745967548236.cluster-c23mj7ubf5fxwq6nrbev4ugaxa.cloudworkstations.dev", then add `https://6000-idx-studio-1745967548236.cluster-c23mj7ubf5fxwq6nrbev4ugaxa.cloudworkstations.dev/*` to your API key's HTTP referrers.**
+For instance, if it says "Your site URL to be authorized: https://6000-idx-studio-1745967548236.cluster-c23mj7ubf5fxwq6nrbev4ugaxa.cloudworkstations.dev", then you MUST add `https://6000-idx-studio-1745967548236.cluster-c23mj7ubf5fxwq6nrbev4ugaxa.cloudworkstations.dev/*` to your API key's HTTP referrers.**
         *   **For Production:** Add your production domain(s) (e.g., `https://your-carpso-app.com/*`).
         *   *Incorrect referrer restrictions are a common cause of `RefererNotAllowedMapError`.*
     *   **API restrictions:** Select "Restrict key".
 In the dropdown, select **BOTH** "Maps JavaScript API" AND "Places API".